Dowsley/GodAmp/README.md

 2. Playlist functionality:
    - Toggle Shuffle & Repeat (playlists)
    - Adjust volume or ear balancing on top sliders
-   - Click the "Load" (up arrow) button to load your own tracks (currently limited to MP3s).
+   - Click the "Load" (up arrow) button to load your own tracks (supports mp3, wav, ogg).
 It will load into a new playlist.
-5. Double click any track on the playlist to start playing it.
+3. Double click any track on the playlist to start playing it.
-6. **Click "2x" to scale the UI**
+4. **Click "2x" to scale the UI**

 ### Equalizer
 1. Amplifier (PreAmp)